Independent Particles in a Dynamical Random Environment: Convergence of centered current fluctuations

 and

+The $n$-dependence is suppressed from the notations $\bar{U}_m$, $U_m(t,r)$ and $V_m(t,r)$.
 The variables $\{\bar{U}_m \}_{m\in\bZ}$ are independent under $P^\om$ because initial occupation variables and walks are independent.
 We will also use repeatedly this formula, a consequence of the independence of $\eta_0$ and the walks under $P^\om$: \be \ee and the corresponding formula for $V_m(t,r)$.

 Let $a(n)\nearrow\infty$ be a sequence that will be determined precisely in the proof.
 Define the finite sum \be W_n^*=\sum_{\abs m\le a(n)\sqn} \bar{U}_m . \ee We observe that the terms $\abs m> a(n)\sqn$ can be discarded from \eqref{sum1}.